 For this weekend we had Martin Phillips from Vancouver join the group for his first outing in his Van Diemen RF91.
-Despite some initial teething problems with the car he did get it sorted out and he ran some respectable lap times.
-It was great to see back on track and with a bit more time in the car I am sure he can be contending for race wins in the near future.
-Also joining us for a 2nd weekend was Marty Knoll driving Andrew Dobbie’s Van Diemen RF91, it was nice to see him back with the group.
+Despite some initial teething problems with the car, he did get it sorted out and ran some respectable lap times.
+It was great to see Martin back on track and, with a bit more time in the car, I am sure he can be contending for race wins in the near future.
+Also joining us for a second weekend was Marty Knoll driving Andrew Dobbie’s Van Diemen RF91.
+It was very nice to see him back with the group.

 The Saturday morning Formula Ford qualifying session was dominated by Doug Floer in his #62 Van Diemen RF94.
 The 2nd quickest Formula Ford driver was Alan Baker in his #21 Van Diemen RF89 next came Andrew Dobbie’s #93 Van Diemen RF05.
 They were followed by Marty Knoll in the #88 Van Diemen RF91, Martin Phillips in his #11 Van Diemen RF91 and Erle Archer’s #04 Tiga FF79.